Fuma419/periodic-dns-resolver/README.md

 cd /opt/cardano/cnode/scripts/
 ./gLiveView.sh
 ```
 - The best test would be to request a new public IP address from your ISP.
-This may be as simple as powering off your modem for 60 seconds and powering back on, or may require a phone call with your ISP's technical support.
-Then verify input connections are available in gliveView
+How and if this can be triggered will depend on your ISP and type of service.

 13. Debugging (This log is very useful in for determining the reliability of your
 DNS service!)